 About the Binnenhof

-The Binnenhof (Inner Court) is a square in The Hague city centre.
-At its centre, one finds the Ridderzaal (Hall of Knights) and the square is lined by parliament buildings and government buildings.
+The Binnenhof (Inner Court) is a square located in the heart of The Hague city centre.
+In the middle of the square you find the Ridderzaal (Hall of Knights) and the square is lined by parliament buildings and government buildings.
 The square forms the very heart of Dutch government.

 Renovation